Rigging with Minimal Gear - Part 2

 So what's wrong with leaving stubs?
 Let me begin by saying this; not everyone sets up a mode of egress when working a spar--even to this day!
 Most climbers I have talked to will work a spar with only ONE lanyard and that’s CRAZY!

 There are plenty of reasons why not to leave stubs with the number one reason being, safety.
 I don’t know about you, but going home safely at the end of the day to my loved ones IS my #1 goal.
 It should be yours too!
-Everyone has people that care about them, and that tree will be there tomorrow to finish up.
+Everyone has people who care about them, and that tree will be there tomorrow to finish up.

 “Oh, but that will never happen to me; I’ve been doing it this way for years and nothing has gone wrong.”